rmerkel/P/README.md

  * Bit operators in place of Pascal sets; bit_and, bit_or, ..., shift_left,
    shift_right.
  * Automatically generate *type*_min, max, in place of attributes.
+ * Return statement is similar to pascals to func := expr, followed by return instruction.
+   * For functions, this would replace the default RETF instruction generated at the end of the function, but introduces the need to detect functions with no return statements.
+Otherwise the function might "fall out" of the function.
+   * Likewise, one can return early from a procedure, resulting in two RET statements, e.g, "procedure foo() begin ... return endproc."
+However, that won't result in an erroneous program.

 ## Configuration
 * Configure cc/c++ as clang:
 ```